jasoncross/FtcRobotController/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/readme.md

   AutoAim continuously applies twist correction from `TagAimController` to hold target at 0°.
 - **Twist direction:** `AutoAimTuning.INVERT_AIM_TWIST` flips the sign of aim-generated twist before handing it to the drivebase in both TeleOp **and AUTO** so the rotation direction matches your hardware without affecting manual rotation controls.
+- **Alliance goal lock:** Limelight aim now locks strictly to the alliance goal tag (BLUE 20 / RED 24) using that fiducial’s own tx/tz sample; global tx and obelisk detections are excluded from aim control.
+Locks drop after **`250 ms`** of loss to stop twist the moment the goal tag disappears.
 - **Translation is scaled** by `AutoAimTuning.AUTO_AIM_SPEED_SCALE` (default **0.25**) whenever AutoAim is ON; telemetry surfaces the active scale as `SpeedScale` to remind drivers how much throttle remains.
 - **Lock window:** At normal ranges the aim deadband remains symmetric (±`1.5°`, from `TagAimTuning.DEADBAND_DEG`).
 When the tag distance exceeds `AutoAimTuning.LONG_SHOT_DISTANCE_IN` (default **90 in**), the window biases toward the alliance goal to keep long volleys on the correct side of center—**RED locks between −1.5..0°**, **BLUE locks between 0..+1.5°**—as long as `AutoAimTuning.LONG_SHOT_ENABLED` remains true.
 Telemetry surfaces `ShotRangeMode=LONG` while the biased window is active and now holds the last range mode during brief tag dropouts until a new tag distance arrives, so lock tolerances do not flutter while frames are missing.
 Long-shot detection uses the range-scaled AprilTag distance (`VisionTuning.RANGE_SCALE`), so recalibration affects when this bias turns on.
   - TeleOp telemetry keeps the lock context near the top readout, showing AutoAim/AutoSpeed status and the RPM Target/Actual line split into left/right flywheel readings before other details.